mohrazzak/better-nestjs-zod-prisma/README.md

 ```

 ### Note
-you have to still need to specify
+you still have to specify
 ```
 provider = "nestjs-zod-prisma"
 ```
+In prisma schema file
 And Not
 ```
-better-nestjs-zod-prisma
+provider = "better-nestjs-zod-prisma"
 ```
 - It's part of the upcoming PR.